-Fatemeh Sedaghatia*, Mahdieh Kheyrib, Fayezeh Samari b,c
+Fatemeh Sedaghatia,*, Mahdieh Kheyrib, Fayezeh Samari b,c

 Abstract

 Green synthesis represents an innovative approach to nanomaterial production, leveraging biological entities such as plants, fungi, and algae as reducing and capping agents.
 This sustainable methodology offers a compelling alternative to conventional chemical methods, which often rely on toxic chemicals and generate harmful byproducts [1].
 Ficus religiosa, commonly known as the sacred fig or peepal tree, has emerged as a promising natural resource for the green synthesis of nanoparticles.